IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 ``./asadmin $ASADMIN_OPTS create-jvm-options "\-Ddataverse.files.swift.folderPathSeparator=-"``

-By default, your Swift installation will be public-only, meaning users will be unable to put access restrictions on their data.
-If you are comfortable with this level of privacy, the final step in your setup is to set the  :ref:`:PublicInstall` setting to `true`.

 In order to **enable file access restrictions**, you must enable Swift to use temporary URLs for file access.
 To enable usage of temporary URLs, set a hash key both on your swift endpoint and in your swift.properties file.
 You can do so by running the create command:

 ``./asadmin $ASADMIN_OPTS create-jvm-options "\-Ddataverse.files.swift.hashKey.endpoint1=your-hash-key"``